 Autonomy is the power to shape your work and environment in ways that allow you to perform at your best.
 Some people feel stifled in their jobs.
 In fact, 34 percent of employees say they can’t speak up for fear of negative consequences.
-Autonomy doesn’t mean “no rules and free reign.”
+Autonomy at work doesn’t mean “no rules and free reign.”
 We all work under guidelines.
-But when we understand our parameters and have the freedom to do our best work, we are more creative, innovative, passionate, and, ultimately, more effective.
+But when we understand our parameters and have the freedom to do our best work, we are more creative, innovative, passionate, and, ultimately, have higher levels of productivity.

 Misconceptions of Autonomy

-In my experience, when you talk about autonomy to managers or the C-Suite, often they hear anarchy.
-Autonomy certainly isn’t anarchy.
+In my experience, when you talk about autonomy at work to managers or the C-Suite, often they hear anarchy.
+Increased autonomy certainly isn’t anarchy.
 We can give people the freedom to choose how to do their best work without completely removing accountability or regulations and process.
 Those things can still be observed, and in fact should be observed, to create proper autonomy.
 It’s more about empowering the individual to do their best work.

 Trust and Autonomy

 Trust is foundational for employee engagement, especially for the autonomy component of engagement.
 If we don’t trust people, then we are going to micromanage.
 We are going to always be watching them and trying to control them.
 We will treat them more like pieces of a machine rather than a whole, complete person, bringing all of their talents and abilities to the role.
-We limit their ability to contribute and stay engaged if trust isn’t found in the organization.
+Micromanagement limits their ability to contribute and stay engaged if trust isn’t found in the workplace.

 Intrinsic and Extrinsic Motivational Factors